The Naked Sun: Adaptations

 The Naked Sun was one of six Asimov stories dramatised for the Out of the Unknown series.
 The others were The Dead Past, Sucker Bait, Satisfaction Guaranteed, Reason (as The Prophet) and Liar!

-Although the episode was wiped by the BBC and no copy is known to exist, three of Delia Derbyshire's sound sequences were published on a BBC record of sound effects Out of This World, renamed as "Heat Haze", "Frozen Waste" and Icy Peak".
+Although the episode was wiped by the BBC and no copy is known to exist, three of Delia Derbyshire's sound sequences were published on a BBC sound effects album Out of This World, renamed as "Heat Haze", "Frozen Waste" and "Icy Peak".
 The episode was reconstructed using stills, audio clips, subtitles and CGI for the DVD released by the BFI in November 2014.